The World’s Best Typography, Typography 46

 After the overwhelming success of the first edition—with 134 artists from 35 countries, glowing press coverage, and enthusiastic buzz across social media—the Yearbook of Lettering is back for round two!

-The Yearbook of Lettering #2 is showcasing the most impressive lettering artwork from around the world—ranging from elegant calligraphy to bold street art and graffiti.
+The Yearbook of Lettering #2 once again presents impressive new lettering artworks from around the world—from elegant calligraphy to bold street art and graffiti.
 Each featured artist receives at least one full page dedicated entirely to their work, allowing the visuals to speak for themselves.
 The clean, open layout puts the spotlight on the letterforms, giving every unique style and technique room to shine.
 A standout feature of this edition is the comprehensive index, packed with key details—artist bios, style descriptions, materials used, and contact info—clearly organized in alphabetical order for easy reference.
 The book is aimed at designers, design agencies or simply people who are passionate about the vibrant world of contemporary lettering.

 The Yearbook of Lettering #2 is both an inspirational showcase and a practical guide to discovering the perfect artist or style for a new project, as well as a source of inspiration for artists and enthusiasts.